upenn-libraries/sdbmss/README_DOCKER.md

   Libraries IT for this project's use:

   ```
+  # MUST be run on the dev VM with access to Oracle!
   cd ~/oracle2mysql
   python oracle2mysql.py oracle2mysql_conf
   cd ~
   mysqldump -u root sdbm_live_copy > sdbm_live_copy_`date +%Y_%m_%d`.sql
   ```

-* Now, on your own machine, import the sdbm_live_copy database:
+* Now, on your host machine, import the sdbm_live_copy database:

   ```
   # copy the file you made on the dev VM in the previous step
   scp username@dev_vm_hostname:sdbm_live_copy_2015_07_30.sql .
-  # load it into MySQL
+  # load it into MySQL running in the docker container
   cat sdbm_live_copy_2015_07_30.sql | mysql -u sdbm -h 127.0.0.1 -P 3306 -pfillthisin sdbm_live_copy
   ```